Denmark finds Nigerian man guilty in pirate case, delivers no sentence | Law-Order

 A Danish court on Monday found a Nigerian man guilty of endangering the lives of Danish military personnel in a shooting incident last November involving Denmark's navy and a crew of suspected Nigerian pirates in the Gulf of Guinea.

-However the court declined to sentence the man, despite a call from the prosecutor for a prison sentence of 12 to 15 months.
+However, the court declined to sentence the Nigerian, Lucky Frances, 40, despite a call from the prosecutor for a prison sentence of 12 to 15 months.
+As part of international anti-piracy efforts, Denmark deployed a frigate to the Gulf of Guinea in October last year.
+The following month, it intervened in an alleged attack on a commercial vessel, killing four pirates and capturing four other suspects.

+"The court emphasized that the (40-year-old) man, together with the other perpetrators, fulfilled all the signs of piracy and had to be described as a pirate group," Copenhagen city court said in a statement.
+Frances, who was injured during a fire fight with Danish navy personnel in the November clash, was

+taken to Denmark for prosecution in January after being treated at a hospital in Ghana.
+Danish authorities deemed it unsafe to release him in Ghana.
+His leg was amputated as a result of his injuries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)